 At Home in the Fens with the Grendelkin

 Chris Abram, University of Notre Dame

-Elemental Intimacies: Fire, Mourning, and the Finnsburg Episode
+Elemental Intimacies: Agency in the Finnsburg Episode

 Mary Kate Hurley, Ohio University